 Annual operating income The City is estimated to receive additional income of approximately \$1,028 per year for the use of the additional lights, including both training and games.

 Annual operating results The net impact on the annual operating results is therefore estimated to be \$6,313.

-Currently there are no funds within the Five Year Capital Works Budget is satisfied that the club has the financial capacity to contribute towards the project and the increased fees.
+Budget Currently there are no funds within the Five Year Capital Works

 Program for the project.